Conference Themes & Topics

 Abstracts related to developing engineering solutions for planning and management to make cities more sustainable, resilient, and inclusive.
 Including, but not limited to, the following:

-• Sustainable and resilient infrastructure
+• Sustainable & adaptive resilient infrastructure

 • Connected infrastructure

-• Climate change resilience
+• Climate change resilience & adaptation

 Abstracts related to engineering pathways for reliable and affordable sources of renewable energy to maximise use of renewable resources.
 Including, but not limited to, the following: